Here’s How to Stop & Fix Water Hammer Problems

 Do you sometimes hear a loud “thunk” sound when you turn off a faucet or when the water stops flowing into your washing machine or dishwasher?
-That’s a phenomenon called “water hammer”, and it’s more than a disturbing noise -- it can be the sound of serious plumbing damage.
+That’s a phenomenon called “water hammer”—and it’s more than just a disturbing noise, it can also be the sound of serious plumbing damage.

-The water in your plumbing pipes is under pressure.
+When you hear water hammer sounds in the home, this means the water in your plumbing pipes is under pressure.
 When it’s rushing through an open faucet and you turn it off suddenly, the flow of water slams into the closed valve, creating a hydraulic shock.
-The impact can cause all sorts of problems, including broken pipes, loose fittings and damage to water-connected appliances.
+The impact can cause all sorts of problems, including broken pipes, loose fittings, and damage to water-connected appliances.

 The shockwaves from water hammer can also cause your pipes to physically move from the jolt.
 If they’re not adequately secured to the joists in your home with suitable pipe straps, the moving pipes may bang against your walls, making even more noise and increasing the odds of damage.

 Water hammer sometimes occurs at valves that have air chambers installed.
 When this happens, the cause is usually that water has bubbled up into the air chamber over time, nullifying its protective effects.
-But fixing this is relatively easy -- simply shut off the home’s main water valve, then open faucets at the highest and lowest points of the structure.
+But fixing this is relatively easy: shut off the home’s main water valve and then open faucets at the highest and lowest points of the structure.
 As the remaining water drains from your plumbing system, the air chambers will automatically refill with air.
 Reopen your main water valve and check the noisy faucet or appliance to see if the problem persists.

 Check Your Water Pressure